jarnlaak/kalevala_subs/README.md

                     345:    time(19,30),
                     346:    time(19,33)}
 ```
 The first number on each line stands for the number of a verse.
-The numbers inside the function call `time()` are the corresponding times as minutes and seconds.
+The numbers inside the function call `time()` are the starting times of corresponding verses as minutes and seconds.
 The seconds should be given with an accuracy of 0.1 seconds.
 The first and last verses should always be given.
 If the poem is longer than the one in the example, you will have to add lines.
 It seems that defining every 25th verse gives good results.
 For more information, check the comments in the `runo_1()` function of generate.py.

 Change the number on the line
 ```python
     generate(1, time_stamps, repeat=True, test=test)
 ```
 to corrspond to the poem that you are working on.
+If the performance does not have a repetition of the last two verses, set `repeat=False`.

 Execute the new function, for example, by editing the end of the file
 ```python